shanewhi/world-energy-data/README.md

 4. Annual change of CO₂ emissions from fossil fuels and cement
 5. Annual coal, oil and gas CO₂ emissions

-Global or National (for the country specified as explained below):
+Global or national (for the country or countries specified):
 1. Annual CO₂ emissions from fossil fuels
 2. Annual change of annual CO₂ emissions from fossil fuels
 3. Global shares of fossil fuel production